 🛒 Where to Buy

-The list of locations below are stores that are expected to carry Sumo Citrus or have in the past.
+The list of locations below are stores that are expected to carry Sumo Citrus or have carried in the past.
 The independent stores may be missing from this list as they are harder to track.

 For specific store locations, see the comment section below.
 You can help me with that by leaving a comment and letting us know where you found them.